Why All Saints School?

 Values promoting understanding, compassion, and service to those in need, are an important part of the Catholic school experience.
 As a faith community, we encourage students to accept others rather than exclude them, and to understand the difference between right and wrong.
 Students commit themselves to the service of God through service to others.

-Monday, February 8 - Lunch Orders are due on-line in Renweb by 10am.
-No late orders accepted.
-Catholic Advocacy Day 8th grade field trip to Olympia.
+Monday, May 23 - Lunch Orders are due on-line in Renweb by 10a.
+No late orders will be accepted.